ordina-jworks/ordina-jworks.github.io/_posts/2018-09-23-Inter-service-communication.md

 ## The builder
 Feign provides us with a builder like pattern to build up our client.
 When we want to customize, we just add our own custom classes to the builder.
-First off, lets create a bean of our client and return a Feign builder.
+First off, let's create a bean of our client and return a Feign builder.
-It's important to to let the builder know which client he has to target for communication.
+It's important to let the builder know which client he has to target for communication.
 The second parameter is most likely the base url where all the requests begin.
+Get your urls from the yml or properties file with the help of `@Value`.

 {% highlight java %}

+   @Value("${base.url}")
+   private String baseServerUrl;

    @Bean
    AuthClient authClient() {
         return Feign.builder()